wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Wheel filename

 In order to distinguish different variants, a variant label was added to the filename.
-The label is added as the very last component in order to make it easy to distinguish different variants.
+The label is added as the very last component to make it easy to distinguish different variants.

-The model defaults to using a hash in order to provide unique and reproducible filenames out of the box.
-However, it permits explicitly choosing a different label in order to make variants easy to recognize by humans.
-The label length is strictly limited in order to prevent the wheel filenames to become much longer than they are now, and causing issues on systems with smaller filename or path length limits.
+The model defaults to using a hash to provide unique and reproducible filenames out of the box.
+However, it permits explicitly choosing a different label to make variants easy to recognize by humans.
+The label length is strictly limited to prevent the wheel filenames to become much longer than they are now, and causing issues on systems with smaller filename or path length limits.

-The same `-` character is used as the separator in order to reduce the risk of existing package manager implementations accidentally choosing a potentially unsupported wheel variant instead of a regular wheel.
+The same `-` character is used as the separator to reduce the risk of existing package manager implementations accidentally choosing a potentially unsupported wheel variant instead of a regular wheel.
 This was based on a survey of wheel filename verification methods used by different package managers and libraries (packaging, poetry, pip, uv).
 Both the current specification and some implementations are very permissive about different components, yet they all